The working water wheel

 Looking for something for the younger guests?
-How about trying our Kids activity booklet designed by Rachel Simson as part of our HLF young roots
+How about trying activites from our 50 Things booklets?

 If you want to explore futher afield then head down the Bourne Valley boardwalk to see what else you can discover.
-You should find the distillery ponds and Cannock Mill...
+Look out for the distillery ponds and Cannock Mill...

 Hand stitched banner

 The Colne and Colchester Embroiderers Guild created a magnificent banner which depicts items from the grounds and fascinating chunks of history that make up the story of Bourne Mill.

 Our walls read like a book on the history of Colchester.
 Made from Roman clay brick, Septaria and monastic limestone, they then get treated with black flint galloting and Dutch styled gables.
-This ubercool building was the ultimate in showing off Lucas' wealth and a great example of upcycling.
+This building was the ultimate in showing off Lucas' wealth and a great example of upcycling.

 How it works

-After many years of use in the cloth industry, Bourne Mill was converted back to use as a corn mill
+After many years of use in the cloth industry, Bourne Mill operated solely as a corn mill

 from 1835 and made flour until the 1930s.
 Come and see it working to get a hint of the sights and sounds of yesteryear!

 Bugs and beetles

-Many a creature calls the mill home, with beetles in our new bug hotel, bats in the walls and trees, and larger furry friends being caught on our new trail camera.
+Many a creature calls the mill home, with beetles in our bug hotel, bats in the walls and trees, and larger furry friends.

 Why not borrow our pond dipping equipment and have hours of fun discovering what lives in our pond?
 We have trays for pond dipping and pond sheets.
 See if you can catch a water scorpion or dragonfly nymph - the T-Rex of the pond world!